kanika-chauhan389/DocuQuery-with-DailoGPT/README.md

    pip install -r requirements.txt

 ### Usage
-1. **Start the application**
-   streamlit run app.py
+1. **Start the application**: streamlit run app.py
-2. **Access the web interface**
-    Open your browser and go to http://localhost:8501
+2. **Access the web interface**: Open your browser and go to http://localhost:8501
-3. **Load a document**
-    a) Choose between URL or PDF file in the sidebar
-    b) For URLs: Enter any webpage addressLimitations c)For PDFs: Upload a PDF file from your computer d)Click "Load Document"
-4. **Ask questions**
-    a) Type your question in the main chat area
-    b) View the AI-generated answer
+3. **Load a document**: Choose URL/PDF in sidebar → Enter URL or upload file → Click "Load Document"
-    c) Expand "View Source Documents" to see which text chunks were used
+4. **Ask questions**: Type question → View AI answer → Expand "View Source Documents" to see sources

 ### How it works
     1. Document Loading: The system loads documents from URLs or PDF files using LangChain's document loaders